 Microglial cells make up the innate immune system of the CNS.
 Astrocytes (astroglia) are the most abundant cell type in the brain, supporting the neurons and blood brain barrier (BBB).
 Glial cells response to traumatic brain injury (TBI) or infection by releasing cytokines and chemokines, promoting inflammation and recruiting more microglia.
 Sustained neuroinflammation may compromise the BBB, and attract also peripheral immune cells to the site of injury, contributing to neurodegeneration.

 Neuroinflammation can be detected with PET based on several biomarkers, including Translocator protein (TSPO) (Knezevic and Mizrahi, 2018) and P2X7 receptor.
+While inflammation is mainly studied is neurodegenerative diseases, it has also been studied in psychological disorders, for instance in development of depression (Kopschina Feltes et al., 2019).
 Astrocyte activation could be assessed using MAO-B tracers, such as [11C]L-deprenyl-D2 (Matthews et al., 2015).
 Adenosine 2A receptors are upregulated in neuroinflammatory and neurodegenerative diseases, and could be targeted in PET imaging studies (Vuorimaa et al., 2017).